Also Known As:

 Entity Web Site:

-In 2016, reportedly hosted a conference that included the presentation of a GPS navigation device designed for the Iranian military; in 2003, created a missile training program in collaboration with the Aerospace Industries Organization (AIO).
+Has reportedly been affiliated with the Islamic Revolutionary Guard Corps (IRGC); in 2016, reportedly hosted a conference that included the presentation of a GPS navigation device designed for the Iranian Armed Forces; in 2014, developed satellites for the Iranian government; in 2011, designed and launched the Rasad 1 satellite; in 2003, created a missile training program in collaboration with the Aerospace Industries Organization (AIO).

 Established in 1985.

 Designated by the U.N.
-Security Council on June 9, 2010, pursuant to resolution Resolution 1929 (2010), as an entity involved in Iran’s proliferation sensitive nuclear activities or development of nuclear weapon delivery systems; subsequently designated by U.N.
+Security Council on June 9, 2010, pursuant to resolution 1737 (2006), as an entity involved in Iran’s proliferation sensitive nuclear activities or development of nuclear weapon delivery systems; subsequently designated by U.N.
 Security Council resolution 2231 (2015); with some exceptions, the designation requires states to freeze assets that are owned or controlled by the entity, directly or indirectly, and to ensure that assets are not made available to the entity.

-Added to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) on July 12, 2012, freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems.
+Added on July 12, 2012, to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; also subject to the Iranian Financial Sanctions Regulations; foreign parties facilitating transactions for the entity or otherwise assisting the entity are subject to U.S. sanctions.